 Now bring out the appropriate worksheet and have the students read the sentence below the sight word and then write it in the lines provided.
-There is a little turtle on the right, so they know where and what direction to start at.
+There is a little turtle on the left, so they know where and what direction to start at.
 Students should then start writing on the sight word worksheets.

 I often ask students to read the words and then count how many words are in the sentence.
 This is a great strategy to use for early literacy skills and concepts about print as it shows us, the educator, if students are able to recognize that these are words.
 When children are just starting to learn how to read, they need to learn that every letter has a name, each letter makes a sound and when we put these letters together, they make a word and words have meaning!
 By asking students how many letters are in this word and how many words are in this sentence, we are able to quickly assesses if they are starting to make the connections between early literacy skills!